If you've never watched sevens rugby before, you're in for a treat. It's the same sport, but turned up to eleven.

 • Tournament format – multiple games in one day

 Because there's so much space, sevens rewards speed, fitness, and skill.
 You can't hide.
-Every player needs to tackle, run, and make decisions under pressure.
+Every player has to be fit, every player has to defend, and every player gets a chance to shine.

 Sevens has been an Olympic sport since Rio 2016 – it's how a lot of new fans discover rugby.